Skip to content

 OptionTypeDefaultDescription

-duplexbooleanfalseEnable sending input to the service’s pipeline via <topic>.send
+duplexbooleanfalseEnable sending input to the service’s pipeline via <name>.send

-return_optionsrecordCustomize output frames (see Return Options)
+return_optionsrecord,Customize output frames (see Return Options)

 The return_options field controls the suffix and TTL for the .recv frames produced by the service.